 Plan to Eat Right

-PBS Parents recommends re-focusing summer eating habits that might have consisted of junk food on the run to healthy sit-down meals as a clan whenever possible.
+PBS Parents recommends re-focusing summer eating habits that might have consisted of junk food on the run to healthy sit-down meals as a family whenever possible.
 When children spend many hours each day in a classroom, they need all the nutrition they can get to keep their brains in top performing condition.
 Begin with healthy breakfast selections, and try to have family dinner nights as often as possible throughout the week.

 Set Up a Homework Station

-Homework time will go that much more smoothly if all the necessary supplies are right at hand.
-Create a corner
+Homework time will go that much more smoothly if all the necessary supplies are right at

 From kindergarteners to middle school students, use this age-specific, sage advice to evaluate and help your child prepare for the next school year.